• Facebook

 You can also check out these great golden syrup substitutes instead!

-Of course, it’s not possible to recreate the exact magic of Tate & Lyle’s golden syrup at home, but this is the best homemade version.
+Of course, it’s not possible to recreate the exact magic of Tate & Lyle’s golden syrup at home, but this is the best homemade version substitute.

 It's rich and delicious, perfect when using it for baked goods.
-This recipe is also super easy and you don’t have to do much – it’s really hands off!
+This golden syrup recipe is also super easy and you don’t have to do much – it’s really hands-off!

-I love whipping up a batch of this syrup in a mason jar as a gift for friends and family.
+Make a batch of this syrup in a mason jar and give it as a gift for friends and family - especially around ANZAC day or Christmas, when loads of recipes use golden syrup!

-This homemade golden syrup recipe is also suitable for vegetarians and vegans, nut-free, gluten-free, dairy-free and safe for those pregnant or breast-feeding.
+This homemade golden syrup recipe is suitable for vegetarians and vegans, nut-free, gluten-free, dairy-free and safe for those pregnant or breastfeeding.

 🥘 Ingredients

-This golden syrup recipe calls for the following ingredients:
+This easy homemade golden syrup recipe calls for the following ingredients:

 See the recipe card for quantities.